ronomon/direct-io/README.md

 Returns an aligned buffer:

-* `size` must be greater than 0.
+* `size` must be greater than 0, and a multiple of the physical sector size of the block device (typically 512 bytes or 4096 bytes).
-* `alignment` must be greater than 0, a power of two, and a multiple of the physical sector size of the block device (typically 512 bytes or 4096 bytes).
+* `alignment` must be greater than 0, a power of two, and a multiple of the physical sector size of the block device.
 * An alignment of 4096 bytes should be compatible with [Advanced Format](https://en.wikipedia.org/wiki/Advanced_Format) drives as well as backwards compatible with 512 sector drives.
 If you want to be sure, you